Learn from experts and hear real stories of recovery with the Journals of a Love Addict Podcast

 Yes?
 I can totally relate.

-On my podcast, Journals of a Love Addict, I share my personal journey through love addiction recovery, and my experience as a therapist.
+On my podcast, Journals of a Love Addict, I share my personal journey through love addiction recovery, and my experience as a therapist who works with love addiction.

 I also talk with others who have struggled, as well as experts in trauma, addiction, and other areas of mental health.